What Is a GPT 3 Chatbot?

-This benefits everyone involved as it can speed up the customer service process.
+It benefits everyone involved as it can speed up the customer service process.

-With a better understanding of customer needs, GPT-3 chatbots can take on simple tasks that typically require a human agent.
+With a better understanding of customer needs, GPT-3 chatbots can take on simple tasks that require a human agent.

 Following command patterns and natural language processing, GPT-3 chatbots can provide customers with 24/7 availability.